 Major academic themes include:

-On the Water, Wildlife, and Community program, you will take three 4-credit disciplinary courses, one 2-credit language and culture course, and a 4-credit capstone Directed Research course.
+On the Wildlife, Water, and Climate Resilience program, you will take three 4-credit disciplinary courses, one 2-credit language and culture course, and a 4-credit capstone Directed Research course.
 Courses are participatory in nature and are designed to foster inquiry and active learning.
 Each course combines lectures, field exercises, assignments, tests, and research.
 All courses are taught in English.

 In the Directed Research course, each student completes a field research project under the mentorship of a faculty member – beginning with data collection and analysis and concluding with a research paper and presentation.
-Project subject areas span ecology, natural resource management, conservation science, environmental ethics, and socioeconomics.Learn More
+Project subject areas span ecology, natural resource management, conservation science, environmental ethics, and socioeconomics.Find Out More